magedevjosh/playground/QA_HANDOFF.md

 2. **Session Persistence:** Progress is saved automatically (via localStorage)
 3. **Easy Navigation:** Back button allows users to review/change answers
 4. **Clear Summary:** Final review screen shows all selections before completion
+5. **Edit from Summary:** Users can click any field heading on the Summary page to edit that specific answer and return

 ---